Testing blood glucose, also known as blood sugar, is an essential part of your diabetes care plan.

 - any medications you’re taking, as well as the dosage

 - whether the test was before or after a meal

 - any workouts you did that day and when you did them

-It’s unreasonable to assume that a few tests a year at the doctor’s office can give an accurate portrayal of your condition because glucose levels fluctuate throughout the day.
+A few tests a year at the doctor’s office cannot give an accurate portrayal of your condition since glucose levels fluctuate throughout the day.
 However, this doesn’t mean that home tests should replace your regular preventive testing either.

-In addition to self-monitoring at home, your doctor will likely recommend an A1c test.
-It measures how your blood glucose has been averaging over the last two to three months.
+In addition to self-monitoring at home, your doctor will likely recommend an A1C test.
+It measures how your blood glucose has been averaging over the last 2 to 3 months.